 Summer Housing Boost

-- Be currently enrolled as an undergraduate degree-seeking student at UW-Madison.
+• Currently enrolled as an undergraduate degree-seeking student at UW-Madison.

-- Enrolled at least half-time for the session in which you receive Summer Housing Boost.
-For example, if you enrolled in the 8-week session you need to be enrolled in at least 3 credits.
+• Enrolled at least half-time for the session in which you receive Summer Housing Boost.
+For example, if you enrolled in the 8-week session, you need to be enrolled in at least 3 credits.

-- Be eligible to reside in the UW-Madison University Residence Halls.
+• Eligible to reside in the UW-Madison University Residence Halls.

 Summer Jobs